Skip to content

 Cloud Security

-• Crowdstrike - SaaS Security Posture Management (2025) - Analyizes the 2024 SaaS Security Posture Management market, benchmarking companies' innovation and growth potential.
+• CrowdStrike - SaaS Security Posture Management (2025) - Analyizes the 2024 SaaS Security Posture Management market, benchmarking companies' innovation and growth potential.
 Key findings highlight a competitive landscape with significant growth opportunities and best practices for companies seeking to improve their security posture.

 • Fortinet - Cloud Security Report (2025) - Examines the state of cloud security, focusing on deployment strategies, multi-cloud adoption, and prevalent security concerns.
 Key findings reveal low confidence in real-time threat detection and a persistent cybersecurity skills gap, highlighting the need for increased investment and improved security practices.